 For instance, if you collected beach rocks and had them sitting in the sand, that's a subconscious reminder to the buyer of where they came from.

-If you are a pottery seller, showing all of your pottery items on the potter's wheel after they are fired would put them in the place from where they were made or came from, subconsciously showing the buyer the creative process.
+If you are a potter, showing your pottery on the potter's wheel after they are fired would show off where they were made, subconsciously revealing your authentic creative process.